Importing Historical Meetings

 Updates appear in real time as the sync runs.

-On completion, the panel displays:
+On completion, the panel additionally shows:

 How historical data is used